September 6, 2016 (Updated: May 4, 2023)

 Create style guides and content calendars before moving on to the next stage.
 The former ensures that your team keeps its writing and content consistent throughout the campaign.
 The latter establishes a schedule for publication and promotion, and it also helps your team stay on track every step of the way.

-Great content requires promotion in order to meet the goals you’ve set.
+Content promotion is crucial for increasing reach and engagement with audiences to meet the goals you’ve set.
 This is the ideal time to reach out and build relationships with influencers and other industry experts, as they can help grow your audience and promote your content.
 In most cases, you’ll also want to share your content on the social media platforms that your target audience uses.

 Finally, track and measure your content marketing success to make sure your efforts have the desired effect.
 Establish the right key performance indicators (KPIs) for your campaign, and spend time looking over the analytics.
 From there, you can determine which areas need improvement and which could use a bigger budget or a larger team.

-Content marketing can be one of the most affordable ways to grow your brand identity and build your audience at the same time.
+Content marketing can be one of the most affordable ways to build brand awareness and grow your audience at the same time.
 Creating material that tells your company’s story and gives your audience something to identify with goes a long way toward audience growth.
 With effective influencer outreach, you can also increase your number of potential customers and loyal fans.

-No matter if you’re a big fish in a small pond or vice versa, content marketing can help emphasize your company’s standing and expertise in your industry.
+No matter if you’re a big fish in a small pond or vice versa, content marketing can help emphasize your company’s expertise and standing in your industry.
 Blogging regularly, participating in social media conversations, and producing specialized white papers can position your business as an expert in the field.

 Top-notch content marketing also has tangible benefits.
 Great content drives traffic to your company’s website.
-When done right, it can also generate leads and drive conversions and sales.
+When done right, it can also generate leads and boost conversions and sales.

 Whether you run a B2C or a B2B company, content marketing can serve as a key component of your promotional efforts.
 Start developing a strategy today, and your company can be well on its way toward effective content marketing in no time.